-- Unless otherwise specified in the assignment document; all assignments are due before class begins on the due date. - A 2.5% penalty will be deducted per quarter-hour for any assignment that is submitted late. - No make-up exams or early exams will be provided. - If you miss a pop quiz or in-class graded exercise, no make-up will be provided (see below for possible exceptions). - In general requests for due date extensions will not be considered.
-If you have a personal or family emergency that affects your school work, please notify me immediately.
+- Unless otherwise specified, all assignments are due before class begins (11:00 am) on the due date. - A 2.5% penalty will be deducted per quarter-hour for any programming assignment that is submitted late.
+Late homework assignments will receive a grade of zero. - No make-up exams or early exams will be provided. - If you miss a pop quiz or in-class graded exercise, no make-up will be provided (see below for possible exceptions). - In general requests for due date extensions will not be considered.
+If you have a personal or family emergency that affects your schoolwork, I expect you to notify me immediately.
 Your notification to me must include contact information for your academic advisor.
 After discussing your emergency situation with your academic advisor and/or dean's office; I will determine if an accommodation is justified.
 If you have a medical issue or emergency notify me immediately.
 Once the medical situation is under control I will need a copy of a doctor's note explaining any missed class time or inability to work on assignments.
-At that time I will determine if an accommodation is justified.
-Your doctor's note must be acquired prior to the missed requirement and must clearly and definitively state that you were unable to complete academic duties during the time of the missed requirement.
+Your doctor's note must be acquired prior to the missed requirement and must clearly and definitively state that you were unable to complete schoolwork during the time of the missed requirement.

 Programming Environment: This class is about the use of computer programming to solve problems.
 You will do a lot of C++ programming.
 There are several Integrated Development Environments (IDEs) that you can use to create C++ programs.
 I will provide links to some of these options separately.

 Installation and use of any such third party application is optional, is your responsibility, and will not be covered during class.
+ALL graded projects and homework assignments must compile on XCODE (Macs) or Visual Studio 2015 (Microsoft).